iiduka-researches/GANs/README.md

-# Existence and Estimation of Critical Batch Size for Training Generative Adversarial Networks of Two Time-Scale Update Rule
+# Existence and Estimation of Critical Batch Size for Training Generative Adversarial Networks with Two Time-Scale Update Rule
 Code for reproducing experiments in our paper.
 Our experiments were based on the basic code for DCGAN, WGAN-GP, and BigGAN.